Scale invariance vs conformal invariance: Holography

 The effects of local higher derivative corrections in holographic renormalization group flow have been studied \cite{Myers:2010tj}\cite{Myers:2010xs} within the assumption that the gravity part of the action and the matter part of the action are separated in a minimal way.
 This restriction is ultimately related to the usage of the ``null energy condition" in higher derivative gravity: without the separation, the notion of the energy-condition becomes very much obscured.

 Let us consider the higher derivative gravity with $\mathcal{O}(R^2)$ correction.
 We start with the action

-The assumption of the minimal separation is that the matter action $\mathcal{S}_{\mathrm{matter}}$ does not contain curvature couplings.
-We do not expect that every gravitational theory satisfies the holographic $c$-theorem because the unitarity may be violated in a higher derivative gravity.
+The assumption of the minimal separation is that the matter action $\mathcal{S}_{\mathrm{matter}}$ does not contain curvature couplings.\footnote{Or more generally, we study the case in which any corrections can be thought as the corrections to the energy-momentum tensor, and the left hand side of the gravity equation is purely geometric.} We do not expect that every gravitational theory satisfies the holographic $c$-theorem because the unitarity may be violated in a higher derivative gravity.
 Our strategy is to compute $T^{t}_{\ t} - T^{r}_{\ r}$ with the use of the higher derivative corrected equations of motion, and demand the null energy-condition.
 Can we still find the holographic $c$-function that monotonically decreases along the holographic renormalization group flow in the radial direction?

 For this purpose, it is sufficient to require that $T^{t}_{\ t} - T^{r}_{\ r}$ can be written as the second order derivatives of the warp factor $A(r)$.
 Intuitively speaking, this eliminates the ghost mode in the fluctuations in the radial direction.
-If the equation of motion contains higher order in derivatives, it would suggest the ghost mode.\footnote{Strictly speaking, this explanation is rather superficial because the derivative here is the radial derivative and what is actually important is the time derivative.
+If the equations of motion contain higher order in derivatives, it would suggest the ghost mode.\footnote{Strictly speaking, this explanation is rather superficial because the derivative here is the radial derivative and what is actually important is the time derivative.
 As discussed in \cite{Myers:2010tj}\cite{Myers:2010xs}, the condition is anyway necessary to avoid the ghost, so a posteriori, the argument here is justifiable.} This gives a constraint on the parameters in higher derivative gravity

 Then one can define the monotonically decreasing holographic $c$-function

 where $\hat{\lambda} = 2(2b_1 + db_2 + d(d+1) b_3)$ with the constraint (\ref{condition}).
 By using the higher derivative corrected Einstein equation with the condition (\ref{condition}) we obtain the higher derivative corrected holographic c-theorem: